apache/druid/docs/api-reference/automatic-compaction-api.md

 ---
 #### Sample request

 The following example creates an automatic compaction configuration for datasource `wikipedia_hour`.
 This automatic compaction configuration performs compaction on `wikipedia_hour`, resulting in compacted segments that represent a day interval of data.
+In this example:

 * `wikipedia_hour` is a datasource with `HOUR` segment granularity.
 * `skipOffsetFromLatest` is set to `PT0S`, meaning that no data is skipped.
 * `partitionsSpec` is set to the default `dynamic`, allowing Druid to dynamically determine the optimal partitioning strategy.
-* `type` is set to `index_parallel`, meaning that parallel indexing will be used.
+* `type` is set to `index_parallel`, meaning that parallel indexing is used.
-* `segmentGranularity` is set to `DAY`, meaning that each compacted segment will be a day of data.
+* `segmentGranularity` is set to `DAY`, meaning that each compacted segment is a day of data.

 <!--DOCUSAURUS_CODE_TABS-->